 There aren’t that many women’s specific sleeping pads on the market.
 Most unisex pads come in shorter lengths that would suit shorter women.
 As well, unisex pads often come in versions with higher R-value ratings to offer more warmth.
 In general, women are probably fine to just pick a unisex sleeping pad in a length that suits them as long as they choose a higher R-value pad.
 I recommend an R-value of at least 4 if you tend to sleep cold.

-I use the Therm-a-rest NeoAir Xtherm.
+I recommend: I use the Therm-a-rest NeoAir Xtherm.
 It is a unisex pad but provides one of the best warmth to weight ratios on the market.
 (It has an R value of 5.7 and weighs just 430g!)
 I used to use a Therm-a-rest ProLite Plus women’s version, but the NeoAir is far superior.
-No contest: it’s lighter, more compact, more comfortable and way warmer.
+No contest: the NeoAir Xtherm is lighter, more compact, more comfortable and way warmer.
+Check prices: REI.

 Women’s Hiking Gear: Trekking Poles